 When a person has yellow eyes, it is the sclera or the white part of the eye that develops a noticeable yellowish tinge.
 This is usually a symptom of jaundice, which is not a disease but a symptom of various health issues.
 Sometimes, it is the first or only indication of a problem.

 Red blood cells regularly break down as new ones are formed, creating an orange-yellow by-product called bilirubin, which is removed by the liver.
 When someone has pre-hepatic jaundice, their red blood cells break down at a much faster rate than their liver can handle, causing excessive unprocessed bilirubin to accumulate in the blood.
-Symptoms include abdominal pain, feeling itchy all over, and yellow eyes.
+The most common cause of pre-hepatic jaundice is hemolytic anemia.

 Hepatocellular or intrahepatic jaundice happens when the cells of the liver become dysfunctional.
-In some cases, cirrhosis, scarring of the liver tissue, compresses liver cell plates, and may even lead to necrosis.
+In some cases, cirrhosis, which is scarring of the liver tissue, affects the liver function and may even lead to necrosis.
+Necrosis develops when the liver cells become severely damaged and die.
 This malfunction leaves the liver unable to properly break down hemoglobin, leading to excess bilirubin in the body.

-Another cause of yellow eyes is hemolytic anemia, a condition that results in blood cell destruction outpacing production.
+Hemolytic anemia is a cause of yellow eyes and pre-hepatic jaundice.
+It results in blood cell destruction outpacing production.
 Tissues and organs do not get enough oxygen and cannot work as efficiently as they should.
 Hemolytic anemia is either inherited or acquired, and a low red blood cell count leads to numerous symptoms, including weakness and heart murmurs.

 Anabolic steroids under a doctor’s guidance can assist people who need help gaining weight or treat certain illnesses, such as anemia and cancer.
 However, when misused, anabolic steroids can be life-threatening.
 In addition to negatively affecting the body’s hormonal processes, these drugs cause liver damage and tumors, which can lead to yellowing of the skin and eyes.

 Yellowing of eyes and skin can be the result of cholecystitis, an inflammation of the gallbladder.
 Normally, gallstones — hardened lumps of cholesterol — accumulate in the gallbladder and are either dissolved or removed.
-Sometimes, a stone makes its way to the bile ducts, and in one in seven such cases, the individual can develop an abscess or peritonitis, inflammation in the stomach lining, which can put more pressure on the abdominal organs and require surgery.
+Sometimes, a stone makes its way to the bile ducts, and in one in seven such cases, the individual can develop an abscess or peritonitis.
+This is inflammation of the membrane that lines the abdominal wall and the internal organs.
+It can be life-threatening and requires immediate treatment.

 Vitamin B12, which mainly comes from animal sources, keeps nerves and blood cells healthy.
-Many people who avoid animal products develop a deficiency in the nutrient.
+Many people who avoid animal products are at increased risk of deficiency in the nutrient.
 Young blood cells in the bone marrow die prematurely, resulting in the production of larger but fewer red blood cells.
-Due to the high rate of premature ruptures, serum bilirubin increases and leads to other symptoms, such as listlessness or inability to concentrate.
-The deficiency can be treated with regular megadoses of the vitamin, overseen by a doctor.
+Due to the high rate of premature damage of the red blood cells, serum bilirubin increases.
+Vitamin B12 deficiency is a very rare cause of jaundice.
+The deficiency can be treated with vitamin B12 supplements, overseen by a doctor.

 Newborn jaundice is a normal process.
 When a baby is born, a their liver is too immature to get rid of all the bilirubin built up in their body.
 Jaundice is especially common in babies born prematurely, appearing a few days after birth.
 Usually, the symptom clears up on its own, but additional symptoms, such as poor feeding and insufficient weight gain, could indicate a more severe condition that requires pediatric attention.